 - Begin all strokes from the top of your guideline.
 Never draw a stroke from the bottom up.

 - Circular strokes are plump ovals on a forward slant.
 Circles are made in a single circular motion.

 - Horizontal strokes are drawn left to right. top and bottom horizontals are drawn on top of the guidelines and middle horizontals split the distance from the top and the bottom.

 - All letters are roughly the same width and when done correctly they should be as wide as they are tall.
 Each letter sits inside an imaginary square.

 - Don’t cross the strokes of individual letters.

 - Do not leave gaps between the strokes of your letters.

 How to Write Like an Architect Video

-Here is a how-to video on how to write like an architect and improve your architectural lettering no matter what your profession:
+In this video you’ll learn how to write like an architect the correct way so you can improve your architectural lettering and handwriting no matter what your profession.

 Are you looking to improve your handwriting?
 Have you already mastered architectural lettering?
 If so, how long did it take you?
 Are you happy you did?
 Is there anymore information we can provide you to help you learn architectural lettering?
 We would love to hear your thoughts in the comments below.